 MIVC were measured with a portable strain gauge (MIE Medical Research Ltd., Leeds, UK) according to the methods outlined previously (Clifford et al. 2016a).
-Briefly, participants had a perspex gauze strapped to their ankle and while sat in an upright position were instructed to maximally extended their right knee flexor for a 3 second contraction.
-The peak value (N) from 3 maximal contractions (separated by a 60 s rest period) was used for analysis.
+Briefly, participants had a perspex gauze strapped to their ankle and while sitting in an upright position were instructed to maximally extended their right knee flexor for a 3 s contraction.
+The peak value (N) from three maximal contractions (separated by a 60 s rest period) was used for analysis.
 The inter-day CV for this measure was calculated as 3.9%.

-204 Muscle soreness
+Muscle soreness

-Muscle soreness was measured as both subjective pain and pressure pain threshold (PPT), as per previously described methods (Clifford et al., 2016a; Clifford et al., 2016b).
-For subjective pain, after performing a squat (at ~90° knee flexion), participants rated their level of muscle soreness (lower limbs only) by drawing a vertical line on a horizontal visual analogue scale (VAS), in which 0 represented 'no soreness' and 200 mm represented 'unbearably painful'.
+Muscle soreness was measured as both subjective pain and pressure pain threshold (PPT), as per previously described methods (Clifford et al. 2016a, b).
+For subjective pain, after performing a squat (at~90° knee flexion), participants rated their level of muscle soreness (lower limbs only) by drawing a vertical line on a horizontal visual analogue scale (VAS), in which 0 represented 'no soreness' and 200 mm represented 'unbearably painful'.
 The line placement was measured with a ruler and recorded.

-PPT was measured with a handheld digital algometer (Wagner Instruments, Greenwich CT, 211 212 US).
-A cylindrical flat headed probe was applied to 3 pre-marked sites on the muscle belly: rectus femoris, mid-way between the anterior patella and inguinal fold; vastus lateralis, mid-213 way between the superior aspect of the greater trochanter and head of the tibia, and; 214 gastrocnemius, most medial aspect of the calf at relaxed maximum girth.
-When the participant 215 indicated the pressure applied at each site was causing pain, the score on the algometer was 216 recorded in N cm-2 as their PPT.
-The measure was repeated one more time and for a third time 217 if the second and first recordings deviated by more than 10 N cm-2.
-To improve inter-day 218 reliability, participant measures were taken by the same individual.
-The CV for this measure 219 220 was calculated as 9.5%.
+PPT was measured with a handheld digital algometer (Wagner Instruments, Greenwich CT, US).
+A cylindrical flat-headed probe was applied to three pre-marked sites on the muscle belly: rectus femoris, mid-way between the anterior patella and inguinal fold; vastus lateralis, mid-way between the superior aspect of the greater trochanter and head of the tibia; and gastrocnemius, most medial aspect of the calf at relaxed maximum girth.
+When the participant indicated the pressure applied at each site was causing pain, the score on the algometer was recorded in N cm-2 as their PPT.
+The measure was repeated one more time and for a third time if the second and first recordings deviated by more than 10 N cm-2.
+To improve inter-day reliability, participant measures were taken by the same individual.
+The CV for this measure was calculated as 9.5%.

-221 Supplements
+Supplements

-The CP supplement was provided by Rousselot BVBA (Ghent, Belgium) and is commercially available as Peptan[®].
+The CP supplement was provided by Rousselot BVBA (Ghent, Belgium) and is commercially available as Peptan®.
 Each serving contained 10 g of hydrolyzed collagen peptides derived from bovine hide.
 Each serving of the CON contained 10 g of pure maltodextrin with no AA; this was also supplied by Rousselot BVBA.
 Both supplements were packaged as powder in identical 10 g sachets.
-As in a previous study (Shaw et al., 2016), they were consumed with water and 50 ml of Ribena Light (Suntory, China), which is rich in vitamin C (80 mg per serving) and therefore thought to enhance collagen synthesis.
+As in a previous study (Shaw et al. 2016), they were consumed with water and 50 ml of Ribena Light (Suntory, China), which is rich